Summer always goes super quick and once again it’s back to school! Here are some ideas for making this year your most positive yet:

-A tiny, three-lettered word can be one of the most powerful in the English language when it comes to helping pupils develop a growth mindset.
+The power of ‘yet’A tiny, three-lettered word can be one of the most powerful in the English language when it comes to helping pupils develop a growth mindset.
 Teach them not to say ‘I can’t do this’, but rather, ‘I can’t do this…yet’ and watch how it allows them to exceed their own expectations of themselves.

 Encourage your pupils to try new thingsWe’re all born with a natural curiosity that sadly seems to seep away from some of us as we grow into adults.
 Feed your pupils natural curiosity by encouraging them to try new things – you knew we were going to say this, but school trips are ideal for this!

-Could you learn how to fail better?
+And don’t forget you!Could you learn how to fail better?
 Do you know the power of yet?
 Do you say ‘yes’ to new experiences?